lancachenet/steamcache/README.md

 The MIT License (MIT)

-Copyright (c) 2015 Michael Smith, Robin Lewis, Brian Wojtczak, Jason Rivers
+Copyright (c) 2015 Jessica Smith, Robin Lewis, Brian Wojtczak, Jason Rivers

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal